pmcg31/esp32_victron_test/README.md

 Upload sketch data to the board first, then upload the sketch.
 Watch the serial monitor for WiFi to connect.
 If the mDNS responder was set up successfully, browse to [http://esp32.local](http://esp32.local) to see a UI with real-time updates.
 If the mDNS didn't work, point your browser to the IP printed in the serial monitor instead.

+Windows users: Windows 10 (and possibly earlier versions) does not do mDNS by default, meaning that the '.local' addresses will not work.
+Ironically, downloading and installing the [Apple BonJour print services](https://support.apple.com/kb/dl999?locale=en_US) enables mDNS.

 <p align="center" style="padding-top: 50">🍀 Good Luck! 🍀